Carglglz/upydev/README.md

 - **ssl_wrepl**: To enter the terminal SSLWebREPL a E2EE wrepl/shell terminal (SSL sockets);
              CTRL-x to exit, CTRL-u to toggle encryption mode (enabled by default) To see more keybindings info do CTRL-k.
 By default resets after exit.
-(This mode needs ssl_repl.py)
+(This mode needs ssl_repl.py) use -rkey option to refresh the WebREPL password with a new random password, after exit.
+This passowrd will be stored in the working directory or in global directory with -g option.
+(This mode needs ssl_repl.py, upysecrets.py for -rfkey) *(Use -nem option to use without encryption (for esp8266))
 - **ssl**: to acces ssl_wrepl in a 'ssh' style command to be used like e.g.:
-      "upydev ssl@192.168.1.42" or if a device is stored in a global group called "UPY_G" (this needs to be created first doing e.g. "upydev make_group -g -f UPY_G -devs foo_device 192.168.1.42 myfoopass") The device can be accesed as "upydev ssl@foo_device" or redirect any command as e.g.
+      "upydev ssl@192.168.1.42" or if a device is stored in a global group called "UPY_G" (this needs to be created first doing e.g. "upydev make_group -g -f UPY_G -devs foo_device 192.168.1.42 myfoopass) The device can be accesed as "upydev ssl@foo_device" or redirect any command as e.g.
        "upydev ping -@foo_device"
+- **sh_srepl**: To enter the serial terminal SHELL-REPL; CTRL-x to exit, To see more keybindings info do CTRL-k.
+By default resets after exit.
+      To configurate a serial device use -t for baudrate and -p for serial port To acces without previous configuration: "sh_srepl -port [serial port] -b [baudrate]" (default baudrate is 115200)
+      To acces with previous configuration:
+          - "sh_srepl" (if device configurated in current working directory)
+          - "sh_srepl -@ foo_device" (if foo_device is configurated in global group 'UPY_G')
+- **shr**: to acces the serial terminal SHELL-REPL in a 'ssh' style command to be used like e.g.:
+      "upydev shr@/dev/tty.usbmodem3370377430372" or if a device is stored in a global group called "UPY_G" (this needs to be created first doing e.g. "upydev make_group -g -f UPY_G -devs foo_device 115200 /dev/tty.usbmodem3370377430372")
+    The device can be accesed as "upydev shr@foo_device"
 * **make_group**: to make a group of boards to send commands to.
 Use -f for the name of the group

      and -devs option to indicate a name, ip and the password of each board.
 (To store the group settings globally use -g option)